 The Basics of Intelligent Automation

-Intelligent Automation (IA) is becoming a far greater priority for organizations.
-In fact, Intelligent Automation is set to become a mainstream investment and focal point for various industries in years to come.
-Leading organizations have already implemented advanced process automation and other digital technologies, and have combined them to balance human and machine workforces.
+Intelligent Automation (IA) has become a far greater priority for organizations and is set to be a mainstream investment and focal point for various industries in the coming years.
+Leading organizations have already implemented advanced process automation and other digital technologies to balance existing human and machine workforces.

-Intelligent Automation is now at the stage where engineers can control each aspect of the automation journey—discovering needs, automating processes, and optimizing operations.
-It’s now possible to automate all tedious business processes and create refined workflows by creating a digital workforce that leverages both humans and machines.
+Intelligent Automation is now at the stage where engineers can control each aspect of the automation journey—discovering needs, automating processes and optimizing operations.
+It’s now possible to automate all tedious business processes and create refined workflows by creating a combined digital workforce.

-Intelligent Automation is the powerful fusion of Artificial Intelligence (AI) and Robotic Process Automation (RPA).
-These two technologies work together to enable fast end-to-end business task automation, driving increased operational efficiency by reducing costs and delivering better customer experiences.
+Intelligent Automation combines powerful Artificial Intelligence (AI) and Robotic Process Automation (RPA) technologies to enable fast end-to-end task automation, reducing costs and increasing operational efficiency to deliver better customer experiences.

-- Thanks to AI and Machine Learning (ML), IA systems are able to communicate using human languages, classifying and recognizing ‘sentiment’.
+3. Thanks to AI and Machine Learning (ML), IA systems can communicate using human languages, classifying and recognizing sentiment.

 How Intelligent Automation Works